- Creating a new deployment/subscription

 For-pay plans are prorated on a daily basis, although prices shown on our pricing page are monthly.
 You will only be charged for the days your deployment exists.
 An unused (inactive) deployment that is still subscribed to the account will continue to incur charges until it is deleted.

 All plans include a specific amount of disk space to hold your data.

 Sandbox plans are free but quota enforcement will be based on the

 fileSize value output from MongoDB’s

 dbStats command.
 The file size is the total size of the storage files used for your database, which represents the overall storage footprint for your database on disk.
 We display the

-fileSize metric in our management console under the “Size on Disk” header.
+fileSize metric in our management portal under the “Size on Disk” header.
 Read here for more information about file size vs. data size.